pattern-finder/api/README.md

 ![User creation FlowChart](./doc/user_creation.svg)

 ### execution routes
+`flowchart now invalid as judge-0server has been replaced with godbox`

 Here is the data flow when attempting to solve a challenge, and then fetching again the data.
 ![User creation FlowChart](./doc/attempt_cycle.svg)